iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     >**Note:**
     >
-    > Ensure the field `FSTYPE` for each IOMesh block device is blank.
+    > The field `FSTYPE` should be blank for each IOMesh block device.
+If not, the block device will be filtered out by the device selector.

 2. To get details of an individual block device, run the following command.
 Replace `<device_name>` with the block device name.